Early results from GLASS-JWST XV: properties of the faintest red sources in the NIRCAM deep fields: Conclusions

 \begin{enumerate} \item Our novel selection method picks out a diversity of different classes of interesting sources.

-\item Contrary, perhaps, to a naive intuition, the population is dominated by low mass faint blue galaxies at $z\sim 4$, where the Balmer break and high equivalent width H$\beta+$[OIII] emission lines are redshifted into the red bands.
-Such objects are more numerous than uncovered by pre-JWST surveys.
+\item Contrary, perhaps, to a naive intuition, the population is dominated by low mass faint blue galaxies at $z\sim 4$, where the Balmer break and strong H$\beta+$[OIII] emission lines are redshifted into the red bands.

-\item We find a few exotica such as a cool and distant T dwarf star and a very low mass quiescent galaxy at $z=2$.
+\item We find a few exotica such as a cool and distant T dwarf star and very low mass quiescent galaxies at $z<1$.

-\item We recover a robust $z=12.6$ Lyman break galaxy found by earlier color selection and identify two additional, weaker, candidates at $z\sim 16$.
-However, these two are not robust due to their very faint magnitudes.
+\item We recover a robust $z=12.3$ Lyman break galaxy found by earlier color selection and identify additional, weaker, candidates at $z>11$.
+However, these two are not robust, with evidence of contaminating flux.
 Nevertheless, this shows that our method has the potential to be a useful alternative to classical techniques in such searches.

 \end{enumerate}